 A letter of intent must be submitted addressing what the award would be used for.

 All of the above required materials must be included in one PDF document and submitted through the Award Application Form before the deadline above.
 Letters of recommendation may be submitted separately by the letter writer using the Letter of Recommendation Form.

 Please forward questions about the requirements or application process to award contact: Walt Mahafee, firstname.lastname@example.org.

 The winner will be chosen by a selection committee chaired by Walt Mahaffee.
 The selection committee is comprised of members of the APS Foundation.
-Winners will be notified during the month listed at the top of the page.
+Winners will be notified in December.

 This fund, established by Don and Judy Mathre, supports plant pathology education programs such as the APSnet Education Center.
 In 2014, it has been expanded to include support for students pursuing a variety of projects and experiences.

 Contribute to the Mathre Education Endowment!
 Your donations will help expand the reach of innovative and important plant pathology education programs.

 Immediately upon graduation, Dr. Mathre was appointed assistant professor of plant pathology at the University of California, Davis.
 His research was on the soilborne diseases of cotton.
 Dr. Mathre joined the Department of Botany and Microbiology at Montana State University, Bozeman, as assistant professor of plant pathology in 1967.
 He was promoted to associate professor in 1969 and full professor in 1972.